Kannon Shanmugam

 Kannon Kumar Shanmugam (born November 15, 1972) is an American lawyer known for his litigation at the U.S. Supreme Court.
-He is a partner at the law firm of Paul, Weiss, Rifkind, Wharton & Garrison and is co-chair of the firm's litigation department, chair of the firm's Washington, D.C. office, and chair of its Supreme Court and appellate practice group.
+Shanmugam is a partner at the law firm Davis Polk, where he is the head of the firm’s Supreme Court and appellate litigation practice.

-Shanmugam joined Paul, Weiss in 2019 in a highly publicized move from Williams & Connolly, where he was head of the firm's Supreme Court and appellate practice.
-He previously served as an Assistant to the Solicitor General of the United States.
-Before joining the Solicitor General's office, he was an associate at the law firm of Kirkland & Ellis.
+Shanmugam joined Davis Polk in April 2026 after moving from Paul, Weiss, Rifkind, Wharton & Garrison, where he was co-chair of the firm's litigation department, chair of the firm's Washington, D.C. office, and chair of its Supreme Court and appellate practice group.
+He was previously a partner at Williams & Connolly.
+He also served as an Assistant to the Solicitor General of the United States.
+He began his legal career as an associate at the law firm of Kirkland & Ellis.

 Early life and education

 Shanmugam was born on November 15, 1972, in Lawrence, Kansas.
 Both his parents had immigrated to the United States from India in the late 1960s.
-His father, Kumarasamy "Sam" Shanmugam, was a professor of electrical engineering at the University of Kansas for over 30 years.
+His father, Kumarasamy "Sam" Shanmugam, was a professor of electrical engineering at the University of Kansas for more than 30 years.

 Shanmugam graduated from Lawrence High School as co-valedictorian in 1989 at age 16.
 He then went to Harvard University, where he was editor-in-chief of The Harvard Independent.
 He graduated in 1993 with a Bachelor of Arts, summa cum laude, in classics.
 He won a Marshall Scholarship and spent the next two years in England doing graduate study in classics at Keble College, Oxford, receiving a Master of Letters degree in 1995.
 Shanmugam then returned to the United States to attend Harvard Law School, where he was an executive editor of the Harvard Law Review and argued the case for the winning side in the Ames Moot Court Competition.
 He graduated in 1998 with a Juris Doctor, magna cum laude.